peterlamar/engineering-leader/README.md

 ## How to evaluate performance?

 Software Engineer performance is difficult to measure objectively.

-The number one evaluation is hitting goals, which for software engineering usually includes shipping on time.
+* The number one evaluation is hitting goals, which for software engineering usually includes shipping on time.
 Beyond this as with most industries one can use a combination of quality and throughput.
+* Performance and impact is weighed against the individuals level, experience, situation and capabilities

 ### Teams